stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 #### TLS[2]
  - `tbss` - the `.tbss` section for variables defined in the first shared library loaded by the current process
- - `tdata` - the `.tdata` section for the variables defined in the first shared library loaded by the current process
+ - `tdata` - the `.tdata` section for variables defined in the first shared library loaded by the current process

 ### The __tls_get_addr() function